chimpwizard/playgound/architecture/micro-frontends-services/README.md

   - Caching
   - A lot of automatic testing (unit and functional) is needed

 ### Breakingdown the pieces

+THe domain model is very simple, We have a collection of Books and the Authors of those Books.

+Now lets get more real requirements (we will keep it simple and short):

+- Just the author or the publisher can edit the book profile
+- Author need to know the acceptance of the book using a rankins approach.
+- Buyers will be able to search the library based on some criteria.

 ### The architecture